diffblue/gitlab/doc/user/project/repository/ssh_signed_commits/index.md

   NOTE:
   OpenSSH 8.7 has broken signing functionality.
 If you are on OpenSSH 8.7, upgrade to OpenSSH 8.8.

+- A SSH key with the usage type of either **Authentication & Signing** or **Signing**.
-- A SSH key of one of these types:
+  The SSH key must be one of these types:
   - [ED25519](../../../ssh.md#ed25519-ssh-keys) (recommended)
   - [RSA](../../../ssh.md#rsa-ssh-keys)

-To configure Git:
+To configure Git to use your key:

 1. Configure Git to use SSH for commit signing: